avarobillard/eds214-day1/self-assessment.md

 ## Scale
 ### Running environment initialization script installs all required packages
-Meets spec-
+Not yet-
-Running the script installs all of the packages
+Haven't checked if running the script installs all of the packages

 ### Analysis script runs without errors
-Meets spec-
+Not yet-
-The script runs without errors
+The script has an error